top of page

 Data is power—when used for equity.

-Dr. Pernell emphasized something we don’t talk about enough, When our data is incomplete, misunderstood, or ignored, our communities receive incomplete, misunderstood, or inadequate care.
+Dr. Pernell emphasized something we don’t talk about enough.
+When our data is incomplete, misunderstood, or ignored, our communities receive incomplete, misunderstood, or inadequate care.
 That message landed hard.

-Humbling Reminder
+A Humbling Reminder

 As powerful as the day was, it was also humbling.
 It reminded me of how deeply this mission matters.
-It brought me back to my first semester at Community College of Philadelphia, standing in a public speaking class, giving a presentation arguing that, Behavioral specialists—social workers, counselors, case managers, and community health workers—should be the lynchpin across all sectors.
-Healthcare, education, policy, housing, justice…every system that touches human life is shaped by human behavior.
+It brought me back to my first semester at the Community College of Philadelphia, standing in a public speaking class.
+I was giving a presentation arguing that behavioral specialists—social workers, counselors, case managers, and community health workers—should be the lynchpin across all sectors.

 What the Data Tells Us — And Why It Matters